 A student is considered an ability-to-benefit (ATB) student when they are accepted for enrollment but do not have a high school diploma or GED.
 The college will allow a student without a high school diploma or GED certificate to enroll in the following training programs: Medical Assistant, Medical Billing & Coding, Physical Therapy Aide/Massage Therapist, Veterinary Assistant, Dental Assistant, and HVACR Technician.
-Enrollment is contingent upon the prospective student meeting all other admissions criteria, including attaining the minimum score of 200 on the verbal exam and 210 on the quantitative exam on the Wonderlic Basic Skills Test (which is an approved ability to benefit examination), depending on the program of study, AND is interviewed individually by the Director and/or designee.
+Enrollment is contingent upon the prospective student meeting all other admissions criteria, including attaining the minimum score of 233 on the Reading Section, 235 on the Writing Section, and 230 on the Arithmetic Section on the Accuplacer Ability to Benefitexamination), and, depending on the program of study, passing an individual interview with the Director and/or designee.
 Only English versions of the ATB test are utilized to ensure applicant's competency in the language.

-The Wonderlic Test must be independently administered Students accepted under the ability to benefit policy may be eligible for Title IV funding as long as they concurrently enroll at the college Eligible Career Pathway Program at no extra cost.
+The Accuplacer ATB Exam must be independently administered.
+Students accepted under the ability to benefit policy may be eligible for Title IV funding as long as they concurrently enroll at the college Eligible Career Pathway Program at no extra cost.
 The college does not admit ability-to-benefit (ATB) students in the Pharmacy Technician or Surgical Technology program.